mikeknitz/r-devcontainer/README.md

 For Docker tags, I'm adding this info:

 - R version: e.g., r441 for R 4.4.1.
-These are limited to what I'm able to pull from `rocker/r-ver`.
+These are limited to what I'm able to pull from `rocker/r-ver`, etc.
 - Platform: Either amd64 or arm64 corresponding to the architecture (only these two are available in `rocker/r-ver`).
     - If none specified, it is cross-platform
 - Dates: corresponding to availability from Posit Package Manger for CRAN and Bioconductor packages.
 These lock in package versions to those that were available on a certain date.